It’s hard to beat the Benbulben Forest Walk.

 Once you’re through the first section of forest, you’ll emerge into an opening where the vast form of Benbulben rises up on your right-hand side.
 Follow this gravel path.

 Once you’re parallel with the mountain summit, thick forest on the left-hand side starts to form and will stay alongside the path for the majority of the trail.

-Once you’ve got your close-up photo of Benbulben, the path then loops left and the landscape totally changes, presenting gorgeous sloping views beyond fields, forest and roads towards Donegal Bay.
+The path continues to the right, providing the best chance of getting up close and personal with the mountain.
+From there, you’ll loop left and the landscape totally changes, presenting gorgeous sloping views beyond fields, forest and roads towards Donegal Bay.

 Views, views and more views

 Continuing the path along the forest and with Benbulben to your left, you’ll eventually be treated some more spectacular vistas, except this time it’ll be Sligo Bay that you’re looking towards.